plaf2000/ethz-summaries/README.md

 In order to benefit from the custom css you have to:

-1. Create the new file `base.user.css` folder into the `themes` folder from Typora (if not already present).
+1. Create the new file `base.user.css` folder into the Typora's `themes` folder (if not already present).
 [Here](https://support.typora.io/Add-Custom-CSS/#open-theme-folder) are the instruction to find this folder.

 2. Open the file.